Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 By applying grapeseed oil directly, the vitamin E isn’t being wasted on pointless things like your heart, lungs, or keeping your brain functioning; it is transferred completely to your face where it defends against acne outbreaks with hyper concentrated efficiency.

-Fairly recently, we covered olive oil, which is also rich in vitamin E but crippled with a disastrous 70% content of oleic acid, a monstrous disruptor of human skin barrier function.
-Olive oil has been shown to accelerate trans-epidermal water loss (TEWL), the genesis of dry, weak and irritated skin.
+Recently, we covered olive oil, which is also rich in vitamin E, but crippled due to containing 70% content of oleic acid, a notorious disruptor of human skin barrier function.
+Grapeseed oil has no such worries.

 Why dairy can either help your skin or destroy it

 Other vitamin E-rich oils have similar problems, including cocoa butter, with its 4 out of 5 comedogenicity score.
+Grapeseed oil scores just 2/5, indicating a “moderately low” chance of clogging your skin pores.
 Coconut oil doesn’t even contain any vitamin E.

 The side effects are minimal